absaravanan/slow-motion/README.md

 ```

 ## acknowledgment
+This repository is influenced from https://github.com/dagf2101/pytorch-sepconv.
 This work was supported by NSF IIS-1321119.
 The video above uses materials under a Creative Common license or with the owner's permission, as detailed at the end.